Libyan coast guards force stranded migrants off container ship

 Diplomats from some migrants’ countries of origin such as Sudan and Somalia had tried to negotiate with the migrants to leave the ship, which had been transporting cars.
 Libya’s western coast has been a main departure point for migrants fleeing wars and poverty and hoping for new lives in Europe.
 But since last year, heavy pressure from Italy - which had been bearing the brunt of arrivals - has resulted in the disruption of coastal smuggling networks and the withdrawal of charity rescue ships.

-Reporting by Ahmed Elumami; Editing by Ulf Laessing and Gareth Jones
+Reporting by Ahmed Elumami; Editing by Ulf Laessing, Gareth Jones and James Dalgleish